-Blackboard "Participation" in this class is mandatory - this is how you earn your grade.
+"Participation" in this online class is mandatory - you must be active.
 There are numerous assignments which should force you to log-in continuously.
-I understand that each of you has your own schedule and will be logging-in at different times.
+I understand that each of you has your own schedule and will be logging-on at different times.
 That's fine.
 All that is expected of you is that you GET THE WORK DONE!!

 Each assignment and discussion have a dictated due DATE and TIME.
 It is your responsibility to get the work done and submitted to me by the designated time/date.
+Therefore, since this is a virtual classroom, attendance will be taken according to completion/submission of Discussions, Quizzes, Assignments, and projects.

 If you are unable to log-in or complete your work for any reason, YOU MUST CONTACT ME ASAP!